gohugoio/hugo/content/content-management/front-matter.md

 weight
 : used for [ordering your content in lists][ordering].

+\<taxonomies\>
+: field name of the *plural* form of the index.
+See `tags` and `categories` in the above front matter examples. _Note that the plural form of user-defined taxonomies cannot be the same as any of the predefined front matter variables._

 {{% note "Hugo's Default URL Destinations" %}}
 If neither `slug` nor `url` is present and [permalinks are not configured otherwise in your site `config` file](/content-management/urls/#permalinks), Hugo will use the filename of your content to create the output URL.
 See [Content Organization](/content-management/organization) for an explanation of paths in Hugo and [URL Management](/content-management/urls/) for ways to customize Hugo's default behaviors.
 {{% /note %}}